sangjunyoo-phd/sangjunyoo-phd.github.io/_pages/analysis.md

 X-ray reflectivity is one of the most powerful tools to characterize the composition of the surface along the surface normal.
 The X-ray area detector is positioned accordingly to the incident angle to optimally collect signals from the reflected X-ray beam.
 Image processing should be preceded to properly analyze the X-ray reflectivity data.

 ### 1.1.1 Image Processing
 The X-ray scattering method collects the intensity of the reflected beam at various angles.
-At each angle, the beam intensity is collected by the area detector as an image.
+At each angle, the reflected beam intensity is read by the area detector.
+The area detector consists of many pixels, the smallest spatial resolution of the sensor, and returns an array full of numbers that represents the intensity of the beam reached to a certain pixel.
 It is crucial to process this image and extract the intensity of the "Real Reflection".

 ![image-center](../assets/images/reflectivity_good_example.png){: .align-center}{:style="border: 0px solid black; padding: 10px"}{:height="75%" width="75%"}